 Source Plan Assessed ?
-Additional Measures Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) support the review of the consents for sewer systems and to address the volume spilt from overflows in urban areas.
-NI X WW9: Review the environmental investment required after 2015, prioritise environmental problems and develop indicative lists Not assessed Replace/Upgr ade Ire \checkmark WW10: Install secondary treatment at plants where this level of treatment is not required under the urban wastewater treatment directive quality and reduce the impacts of eutrophication.
-Proof is required to show that a new plant will have the desired improvements in water quality for which it is being built i.e. changing one scenario where there are diffuse pressures to a scenario where you have a point source pressure with consequent BOD issues needs to be avoided and there is need to model the changes in the overall nutrient load to the receiving waterbody.
-Elevated levels of nutrients result in un-naturally high levels of food for certain bird species.
-Reduced nutrient loads may lead to a situation where the composition of the the building of a new plant or an Ire \checkmark WW11: Apply a higher standard of treatment (stricter emission controls) where necessary AA required if this would involve the building of a new plant or an extension to an existing plant.
+Additional Measures Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) spilt from overflows in urban areas.
+NI Х WW9: Review the environmental investment required after 2015, prioritise environmental problems and develop indicative lists Development of lists is part of the information gathering stage of the planning process.
+This measure could be linked to other measures considered and will be informed by monitoring associated with the WFD and SEA process.
+Assessment of this measure would be premature prior to a decision being made on the specific projects to be implemented.
+It should be noted that some of the projects that could be chosen, e.g. installation of higher standards of treatment, are assessed under separate measures where these have been specifically called out (e.g. WW11).
+It is highly recommended that when specific proposals are chosen, that these be subject to environmental assessment to identify potential impacts.
+Not assessed Replace/Upgr ade Ire \checkmark WW10: Install secondary treatment at plants where this level of treatment is not required under the urban wastewater treatment directive eutrophication.
+Proof is required to show that a new AA required if this would involve the building of a new plant or an extension to an existing plant.
+Ire \checkmark WW11: Apply a higher standard of treatment (stricter emission controls) where necessary scenario where there are diffuse pressures to a scenario where you have a point source pressure with consequent BOD issues needs to be avoided and there is need to model the changes in the overall AA required if this would involve the building of a new plant or an extension to an existing plant.
 Ire \checkmark WW12: Upgrade the plant to remove specific substances known to impact on water quality status AA required if this would involve the building of a new plant or an extension to an existing plant.
-Ire \checkmark WW13: Install ultra-violet or similar type treatment No mitigation required
+Ire V WW13: Install ultra-violet or similar type treatment food for certain bird species.
+Reduced nutrient loads may lead to a situation where the composition of the flora and fauna return to a more natural and sustainable level.
+A higher standard of treatment is particularly important for protected areas with more stringent objectives, e.g. freshwater pearl mussels or hard water lakes.
+No mitigation required